Master of Science in Clinical Epidemiology

 Personal goal statement (to be submitted online during the application process)

-Applicants to our clinical epidemiology master’s degree program who do not meet the minimum University and/or program requirements may be considered for conditional admission.
-Admission in such cases will depend heavily on other indices of the student’s ability to handle graduate-level work.
-These might include strong performance on standardized tests, GPA in the major and/or other experiences that are clearly indicative of strong academic ability.
+Applicants to our Clinical Epidemiology MS degree who do not meet the minimum University or program requirements may be considered for conditional admission.
+Admission in such cases will depend heavily on other indices of the student's ability to succeed in graduate-level work.
+These might include strong performance on standardized tests, GPA in the major, or different experiences that indicate solid academic ability.

-Apply for Admission to Kent State's Master’s in Clinical Epidemiology Program
+Apply for Admission to Kent State's Master of Science in Clinical Epidemiology Program

 Send your transcripts, letters of recommendation, and standardized test scores to: